VirtualPlanetaryLaboratory/vplanet/examples/CircumbinaryOrbit/README.rst

 ===================   ============

-The orbital evolution of Kepler-16 b, a circumbinary planet, ir shown in this example using the semi-analytic model of `Leung & Lee (2013) <https://ui.adsabs.harvard.edu/abs/2013ApJ...763..107L/abstract>`_.
+The orbital evolution of Kepler-16 b, a circumbinary planet, is shown in this example using the semi-analytic model of `Leung & Lee (2013) <https://ui.adsabs.harvard.edu/abs/2013ApJ...763..107L/abstract>`_, see their Fig. 5.
 The orbit is non-Keplerian due to the changing positions of the host stars.